Advanced Features

 While both webhooks and postMessages can send events in real-time, there are some advantages unique to postMessages.
 For instance, because postMessages are sent directly from the chatbot to your website, they eliminate the need for network requests and allow your website to respond immediately based on each user's activity.
 For example, you can display your customer's name on your website after they have entered their name in the chatbot widget, which is impossible with webhooks.

-Currently, four events are supported when you embed our chatbot as a widget bubble or an iframe on your website: chat
+When embedding our chatbot as a widget bubble or an iframe on your website, you can currently receive four types of events: chat

 , live-chat-escalation